Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 someone who shows their passion for their field via open source work or helps out in their community somehow.
 This lets them use you for positive PR gimmicks, or at least lets them say "oh, our employees care about the community" or some bullshit like that.
-This is all secondary to their bottom line, so your employment and technical skills better be up to snuff, but this can be the cherry on top of your resume.
+All of this is secondary to their bottom line, so your employment and technical skills better be up to snuff, but it can be the cherry on top of your resume.

 &nbsp;&nbsp;&nbsp; If you are advertising personal projects, include the name